NotDarkn/ultradocs/README.md

 **ULTRADOCS** is an **open-source speedrun guide** meant to document and guide all of the available speedrun strats for every level in the game, [**ULTRAKILL**](https://store.steampowered.com/app/1229490/ULTRAKILL/).
 The idea first came from [@Kano127](https://github.com/Kano127) where I (Darkn) made a speedrun.com thread about ["_When Are We Getting Proper Speedrun Guides?_](https://www.speedrun.com/ultrakill/forums/2jgrb)".
 He came up to me about it, and after a bit of convincing, we now have ULTRADOCS.

 ## 📖 Contributing 📖
 As a perk of **ULTRADOCS** being an **open-source guide**, anybody is able to copy this repository and make any changes that they may want to make.
-May that be correcting something, adding a missing strat, and much more.
-Simply follow the instructions below to get started.
+May that be correcting something, adding a missing strat, and much more, you can simply follow the instructions below to get started.

 ### 📚 Build Instructions 📚
 > [!IMPORTANT]